mflatt/expander/README.txt

 This simplified variant of the Racket expander demonstrates the basics of set-of-scopes expansion.

+Relative to the "pico" expander:

+ * split into modules and uses more abstraction

 Relative to the "mini" expander:

  * simpler scope and binding representation